BonfaceKilz/BonfaceKilz/content/post/2021-11-24-dealing-with-worry.md

 +++
-title = "Dealing with worry"
+title = "Dealing With Worry"
 description = "How I deal with worry-some situations" date = 2021-11-24T15:26:00+03:00 publishDate = 2021-11-24T00:00:00+03:00